WHAT IS COUNSELLING?

 - Being helped to achieve the specific changes and personal goals you identified for yourself.

-- Being helped to reduce unwanted symptoms such as anxiety or depression.
+- Being helped to reduce unwanted symptoms such as anxiety or depression with anti-anxiety medicines.

 - Being helped to cut back or stop addictive behaviours.